 K is for KEEPING IT UNREAL

 As in, let's have no more of this "girl/boy next door" business.
-Personally I don't want my favourite pop star to be the same as the person I bump into at the local shop; I want them to wear ridiculous outfits, spout ludicrous nonsense and look down on us mere mortals.
+Personally, I don't want my favorite pop star to be the same as the person I bump into at the local shop; I want them to wear ridiculous outfits, spout ludicrous nonsense and look down on us mere mortals.
 Pop stars are meant to be like perfectly manicured aliens.
-WARNING: this only works when the songs are amazing, otherwise you're just a knob wearing a flamingo hat in a Tesco.
+WARNING: this only works when the songs are amazing, otherwise you're just a moron wearing a flamingo hat in a supermarket.

 L is for LEAKS